1and1/itBldz/README.md

 npm install -g itbldz --save-dev
 ```

-_Note:_ If you don't install it globally, you can use ./node_modules/itbldz/build|deploy|ship for "shorthand" commands

-create your config
+and create your config with

 ```shell
 init-itbldz